vdbrink/vdbrink.github.io/projects/elgato_stream_deck.md

 ## Export and Import data

 There are multiple ways and levels to import and export settings and share the actions and profiles between different Stream Decks.
-You can download here my examples and direct load it into yours!
+You can download my examples here and load them directly into yours!

 ### Drag and Drop

-If you have the macOS Application folder open in Finder, next to the Elgato Stream Deck app you can drag apps direct on a button position.
+If you have the macOS Application folder open in Finder, next to the Elgato Stream Deck app you can drag apps directly onto a button position.
 This also works for (bash) scripts.

 ### Export all data